tasai511/Dragon_Radar/README.md

 In this way, the game is designed to provide a challenging and mysterious adventure experience.

 ## Parts List
+All required components are commercially available modules, so there is no need for surface mounting or other complicated work.

 - **ESP8266 WeMos D1 Mini Module**
 https://a.aliexpress.com/_mqn7YlC
 - **Battery Shield V1.2.0 For WEMOS D1 mini**